TLSInventory/landing-page/content/_index.md

 - [Frontend](https://github.com/TLSInventory/frontend) - web interface which consumes the API provided by backend.

 and multiple few utilities, which are all tied together using Docker containers.
 For quickstart checkout the [Docker repository](https://github.com/TLSInventory/docker) and also take a look to the Readme in backends repository.

+# What's the current state of the project?

+We're still in **Beta** and probably still will be for quite some time, because the scope is quite big.
+That being said it, lot of the functionality is already implemented and can bring you some benefit, though we suggest that you don't rely on it as the only source of alert in your monitoring stack.

+For more information check the ReadMe.md in [repository of backend](https://github.com/TLSInventory/backend).